SELECTED CASE EXPERIENCE

 State v.
 Jones (Josephine County).
 Defense of multi-count Measure 11 Kidnap/Assault case, resulting in a "no contest" plea to a single misdemeanor for unsupervised probation, three weeks before trial.

 State v.
-DuBois (Benton County).
+DB (Benton County).
 Alleged domestic violence Measure 11 Kidnap/Assault case, resulting in jury verdict of NOT GUILTY on all counts after 15 minutes of deliberation.

 Racketeering: